hason-contributions/shopsys/docs/introduction/start-building-your-application.md

 ## What is a default currency and how to set it up

-A default currency is a currency that is displayed when showing a price and no currency is specified explicitly.
+A default currency is a currency that is displayed when showing a price in a certain part of the system.
 The default currency is different for administration and for each of domains and you can adjust the default currency for each one individually.

 The administration default currency is used in twig templates eg. as `{{ value|priceWithCurrencyAdmin }}`.